andychase/reparse/doc/source/best_practices.rst

 Best practices for Regular Expressions
 ======================================

-As your Regexes grow and form into beautiful pattern-matching powerhouses, it is important to take good care of them, and they have a tendency to grow unruly as they mature.
+As your Regexs grow and form into beautiful pattern-matching powerhouses, it is important to take good care of them, and they have a tendency to grow unruly as they mature.

-Here are some several safe practices for handling your Regexes so that they can have a long productive life without getting out of control:
+Here are some several safe practices for handling your Regexs so that they can have a long productive life without getting out of control:

 - Use whitespace and comments in your regular expressions.